V. J. Chitra: Career

 Chitra signed on to appear in her first film role in mid-2019 through Calls (2021).
 The film would feature her as a business process outsourcing professional and was shot in late 2019.
-It also marked her only film appearance in her life.
+It also marked her only film appearance.

 Personal life

 Chitra got engaged to Hemanth Ravi, a businessman, in August 2020 and got register married in October 2020.
 Her wedding was scheduled to be in February 2021 before her death.